TimMouskhelichvili/TimMouskhelichvili/README.md

 I will help you transform yours;)

 ## WHY ME?
-* ✅ You Will Get Top Results On-Time
+* ✅ You will get top results on-time.
-* ✅ You Will Get A Quote & Prototype in 24h or less
+* ✅ You will get a quote & prototype in 24h or less.
-* ✅ You Will Get An Experienced Developer That Will Save You Time And Money
+* ✅ You will get an experienced developer that will save you time and money.
-* ✅ You Will Get An App Written With the Latest Technologies
+* ✅ You will get an app written with the latest technologies.
-* ✅ You Will Get two weeks of FREE support
+* ✅ You will get two weeks of FREE support.

 ## HOW CAN YOU GET IT?
 * Book a free ☎️ @ https://calendly.com/aftrconsulting/30min-free-consultation
-* Message me on LinkedIn or on 📧👉 info@timmousk.com
+* Email me on 📧👉 info@timmousk.com
 * Visit my website for more information: https://timmousk.com

 ## SOME TECHNOLOGIES THAT I AM GOOD AT: